solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 As I alluded to somewhere above, transformations between schema versions are an issue, primarily because we can't really define them in a language/platform-independent way.
 (Unless we go full XML Schema in which case XSLT would work.
 But we don't want to.
 Never go full XML.)
 Fortunately we have a good-enough solution in [JSONata](https://jsonata.org/) which is an expression language for querying and transforming JSON-like data.
 It has implementations for Java, JavaScript, Python and .NET (at least), covering the common platforms nicely.

-It must be said that JSONata is not perfect.
+It must be said that JSONata is far from perfect.
 The various implementations differ in the set of features they support, and this is not really documented anywhere.
-It also has performance implications when you need to process large datasets.

 In the example above, the JSONata transform takes a version 1 object, adds a key `properties.height` which is set to the value of the `properties.size` key, and removes the now-unnecessary `size`.
 It additionally sets the `version` property to equal 2, as is good and correct for a version 2 object.
 The `version` property itself is imported from the `general/basic-props` component schema alongside many other properties, so it is not visible in the example.